clerk/javascript/.changeset/stupid-coats-smell.md

 '@clerk/shared': minor
 ---

-Fix: allow manually passed publishable/secret key to middleware.
+Allow manually passing a publishable/secret key pair to the `authMiddleware` and `clerkMiddleware` helpers.